spring-projects/spring-integration/spring-integration-samples/loan-broker/README.txt

-Loan Broker sample is distributed as valid Eclipse/Maven project, so you can run it in two ways.
+The Loan Broker sample is distributed as a valid Eclipse/Maven project, so you can run it in two ways.

 Maven (command line):
 1. Execute 'mvn install'
-   You should see the output that looks similar to this:
+   You should see output that looks similar to this:
     . . . . .
    	INFO : org.springframework.integration.loanbroker.demo.LoanBrokerDemo -
 	********* Best Quote: